-In a large bowl, add the flour, Horio Organic Butter, sugar and salt.
+In a large bowl, add the flour, Horio Cow Butter, sugar and salt.
 Crumble the mixture using our hands, so that large chunks of butter are no longer visible.
 We pour the mixture into the pan and press down very well with the palm of our hands until the crust is even.
 Bake in the oven for 20 to 25 minutes, until the dough begins to solidify and brown.

 As the crust bakes, start making the lemon cream.
 In a bowl, mix the eggs and lemon juice using a wire whisk, slowly adding the condensed milk.
 Beat until mixture is even.

 Remove the crust from the oven, allow to cool for 5 minutes and then pour the lemon cream on top.
 Spread to the corners of the pan and place the pan back into the oven.
 Bake for approximately 20 minutes, until the cream solidifies and the corner begins to color slightly.

 Remove the dessert from the oven and allow the pan to cool, removing the bar from the corners of the pan, upwards, and slice into 12 bars.

 If we want, sprinkle with powdered sugar and then, we are ready to serve.

 280 gr all-purpose flour200 gr Horio Soft with Cow Butter80 gr brown sugar1/8 tsp salt2 eggs120 ml (1/2 cup) fresh lemon juice (need 2-3 lemons)1 can condensed milk (approximately 400 ml)Powdered sugar for sprinkling (optional)